collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Options
 -------
 Each mapping item (i.e. a line in the mapping spreadsheet) can have its own settings as well.
-To set these settings, you can fill out the 6th column of the mapping sheet, called 'Options'.
+To set these settings, you can fill out the 6th column of the mapping sheet, called **Options**.
 The options must be filled in in JavaScript Object Notation.
 If you set this value and it's not formatted properly, the mapping loading tool will throw an error.
 Here's a description of the available options:

 .. csv-table::
    :widths: 15, 25, 40, 20